 Could Be Entertaining

 It was an entertaining read for me up until we were in the pre-historian period.

 Then I started seeing a few mistakes and a few “opinions for facts” and I personally didn’t enjoy it as much anymore.

 However, if you can look past it, it might still be good for you.

 Sapiens can make you more aware and knowledgeable about our history.

-I fully agree that it was indeed the scientific revolution that threw the basis for the western civilization to dominate the world and impose its culture.
+And I fully agree with him here.
+It was indeed the scientific revolution that threw the basis for the western civilization to dominate the world and impose its culture.

-And the scientific revolution made it possible for the world to experience such an unprecedented development.
+And the scientific revolution made it possible for the world to experience such the unprecedented progress we are enjoying today.

 If you’re looking for a balanced and more fact-based history of humans, I would not recommend “Sapiens” because it’s very thick with the author’s own opinions and assumptions.

 That would be OK, unless the author tried to masquerade his own opinion as facts.